symphonyoss/bot-unfurl/README.md

 agent (at least) will typically reside on-premises, with a completely different hostname than the other system components.

-The ':jolokia-config` map is passed directly to Jolokia's [`JolokiaServerConfig` constructor](https://github.com/rhuss/jolokia/blob/master/agent/jvm/src/main/java/org/jolokia/jvmagent/JolokiaServerConfig.java#L92).
+The `:jolokia-config` map is passed directly to Jolokia's [`JolokiaServerConfig` constructor](https://github.com/rhuss/jolokia/blob/master/agent/jvm/src/main/java/org/jolokia/jvmagent/JolokiaServerConfig.java#L92).
 See the [default Jolokia property file](https://github.com/rhuss/jolokia/blob/master/agent/jvm/src/main/resources/default-jolokia-agent.properties) for a full list of the supported configuration options and their default values, and note that all keys and values in this map MUST be strings (this is a Jolokia requirement).